bibleexchange/courses/homiletics-2/en/3001_topical-sermon.md

 ### There are normally two ideas of information that should be listed.
 If there is only one piece of information to support a sub--topic, traditionally that information is included in the sub--topic.

 ### "Do not be so concerned with your form that you neglect your principal duty, which is to present the text in a logical and systematic way.
 Being true to the Lord's Word and the Divine Author's intent is paramount."

+#### Divisions

+The topical sermon is founded on the theme or topic of the text, rather than on the words of the text.
+The theme is most-prominent in a topical sermon.
+The divisions of the sermon are formulated by the preacher (which should be based on the theme.)
+The text should naturally suggest the theme even though the theme can actually be chosen first.
+The treatment style of the text will be rhetorical—clearly expounding on the theme.
+The topical sermon should be a thorough presentation of a topic.

+#### Advantages of the topical sermon

+##### It allows for rhetorical perfection

+##### It allows for a thorough examination of the theme

+##### It trains the mind to breadth of view—to look at the whole picture

+##### The topical sermon greatly encourages considerations of THE WHOLE COUNCIL OF GOD

+#### Distinguishing characteristics

+##### Illustrative

+This sermon type provides opportunity for illustrations and stories.

+##### Climactic

+The topical Sermon rises to successive climaxes reaching a well-defined conclusion.

+##### Persuasive

+The element of argument should be found in every sermon.
+Logic should never be sacrificed for rhetoric.

+##### Progressive

+The points are indicated, reached and reviewed.
+Plain direct application should be found in every sermon.

+#### Success

+The success of the topical sermon is dependent on the rhetorical ability of the preacher.
+He must be a student of the Word and able to give a well organized presentation of truth.
+The strength of this sermon type lies in keeping with the topic at hand.
+An acceptable topical sermon will be an exhaustive presentation of the theme where every facet of the gem is held to the light.